aaronmitchell1/Collider_sims/scenarios/reproducible_analyses/DGMs/README.md

 'prog_int' adds interactions for 5 SNPs when generating progression betas with beta 0.1*U which are then fed into a GWAS which is naïve to the interactions.

 'post-sim-analysis' shows the analysis pipeline for each method in rsimsum and subsequent P/Pobs calculations.

+For 3 of the baseline scenarios in the '20k' folder, the GWAS sample size was increased to 20k.